adrianyau/Microsoft-Fabric-Project/README.md

 My project is to test Microsoft Fabric using sample data for uploading, cleaning, transforming, and reporting.

 ## Process
-1. Create a Workspace - The place for collaboration to create files, such as lakehouses, warehouses, reports, and task flows, with different levels of permissions and management.
+1. Create a Workspace - The place for collaboration to create files, such as lakehouses, warehouses, reports, and task flows, with different levels of permissions and management access.

 2. Create a Lakehouse - The storage of data in a single location from multiple files.